incrementalelm/elm-graphql-setup/README.md

 https://incrementalelm.com/learn/editor-config

-You can also setup the Elm Language Server, which will give you autocompletion for your language of choice.
+You can also setup the Elm Language Server, which will give you autocompletion for your editor of choice (including VS Code and Vim).
 Just follow the [Elm Language Server setup instructions for different editors here](https://github.com/elm-tooling/elm-language-server#editor-support).